„...performed with deep sensitivity… "

 // Kyodo-News

-Hailed for her “deeply sensitive performance” (Kyodo News) and “clear articulation, flexible phrasing and secure technique” (Il Giornale di Vicenza), Japanese pianist KASUMI captivates audiences with her expressive and creative playing.
+Hailed for her “deeply sensitive performance” (Kyodo News) as well as for her “clear articulation, flexible phrasing and secure technique” (Il Giornale di Vicenza) Japanese pianist KASUMI YUI captivates audiences with her expressive and creative playing.